-Figure 367 IP Application > ARP Setup > ARP Learning (Standalone mode)
+Figure 378 IP Application > ARP Setup > ARP Learning (Standalone Mode)

-Figure 368 IP Application > ARP Setup > ARP Learning (Stacking mode)
+Figure 379 IP Application > ARP Setup > ARP Learning (Stacking Mode)

-Table 232 IP Application > ARP Setup > ARP Learning
+Table 221 IP Application > ARP Setup > ARP Learning

-LABEL DESCRIPTION Slot (Stacking mode) This field appears only in stacking mode.
+LABEL DESCRIPTION SLOT This field appears only in stacking mode.
 Click the drop-down list to choose the slot number of the Switch in a stack.
 Port This field displays the port number.
-In stacking mode, the first number represents the slot and the second the port number.
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last four ports of your Switch) cannot be configured.
+They are reserved for stacking only.
 Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 ARP Learning Select the ARP learning mode the Switch uses on the port.
 Mode Select ARP-Reply to have the Switch update the ARP table only with the ARP replies to the ARP requests sent by the Switch.
 Select Gratuitous-ARP to have the Switch update its ARP table with either an ARP reply or a gratuitous ARP request.
 Select ARP-Request to have the Switch update the ARP table with both ARP replies, gratuitous ARP requests and ARP requests.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.